Leveraging RGB-D Data with Cross-Modal Context Mining for Glass Surface Detection: Method

-\textbf{Explicit Multi-modal Context Mining Submodule.} \jychecked{Since the implicit multi-modal context mining submodule only takes in the fused single-scale RGB and depth features and cannot disentangle multi-modal contexts in multiple scales, it is insufficient for modeling the contextual associations between different modalities.} To capture the multi-modal contextual information in multiple scales explicitly, we propose the explicit multi-modal context mining submodule.
-Unlike the implicit one, which takes the directly fused backbone features from the RGB and depth backbone networks as input, this submodule utilizes the rich context features $\mathbb{RC}_{r_i,r_j}^{\text{RGB}}$ and $\mathbb{RC}_{r_i,r_j}^{\text{depth}}$ generated by the single-modal context mining submodules (\ie, RGB and depth context mining submodules).
+\textbf{Explicit Multi-modal Context Mining Submodule.} \jychecked{Since the implicit multi-modal context mining submodule only takes in the fused single-scale RGB and depth features and cannot disentangle multi-modal contexts in multiple scales, it is insufficient for modeling the contextual associations between different modalities.} To capture the multi-modal contextual information in multiple scales explicitly, we propose the explicit multi-modal context mining submodule It utilizes the rich context features $\mathbb{RC}_{r_i,r_j}^{\text{RGB}}$ and $\mathbb{RC}_{r_i,r_j}^{\text{depth}}$ generated by the single-modal context mining submodules (\ie, RGB and depth context mining submodules).
 Each set of rich context features from the same scale are forwarded to a $3\times 3$ convolution with a $r_j$ dilation rate.
 The aggregated rich contextual features for the explicit multi-modal rich context features $\mathbb{ARC}^{\text{exp}}$ are computed as: